GEO-BON/bon-in-a-box-pipeline-engine/README-dev.md

 - Max 1 HPC-enabled script per pipeline.
 (In reality, one HPC task must not depend on the results of another, to avoid waiting forever for the batch to be sent.)
 - No UI support for batches in the pipeline editor.
 - Conda is supported, but: it is not possible for two HPC-enabled tasks to verify or edit the conda environment within the apptainer image at the same time.
 Only one writeable access can be granted to the overlay.
 - Steps are grouped together by batches of max 10 to create a SLURM job.
-The max memory and CPU are used, and the sum of times.
+The max memory, max CPU, and sum of times across the batch are requested.
 - If a batch job fails _before it begins_, it will not be detected.
 Jobs will remain running untill cancelled manually.
 - Stopping a script through the BON in a Box UI does not cancel the job on the HPC.
 - Batches should be started via API call (for ex. a script sending curl calls).
 Example: